nf-core/website/CODE_OF_CONDUCT.md

 - The [Mozilla Community Participation Guidelines v3.1](https://www.mozilla.org/en-US/about/governance/policies/participation/) (version 3.1, CC BY-SA 3.0 Mozilla)

 ## Changelog

+### v1.4 - February 8th, 2022

+- Included a new member of the Safety Team.
+Corrected a typographical error in the text.

 ### v1.3 - December 10th, 2021